 - Press the crumb mixture firmly in the pie dish including the sides.
 It has a tendency to crumble down so have a bit of patience.
 Freeze for half an hour to an hour.

 - In the meantime, take out the ice cream to soften it.
 Mix some chocolate chips with the softened ice cream.

-- When the crumb crust is hard enough.
-Scoop the ice cream on top of it and fill up the whole pie dish.
+- When the crumb crust is hard enough, scoop the ice cream on top of it and fill up the whole pie dish.
 Flatten the ice cream.
 Cover with a plastic wrap and freeze for about an hour or until the ice cream hardens.

 - In the meantime, prepare the coffee sauce.
-In small saucepan, melt the butter and muscovado sugar.
+In a small saucepan, melt the butter and muscovado sugar.
 Pour the espresso and mix.
 Add the brandy on medium fire.
 Cook until the alcohol evaporates.
 Let cool.
 Refrigerate for about 10 minutes once it reaches room temperature.

-- Pour sauce on the ice cream pie.
+- Pour the sauce on the ice cream pie.
 Freeze again for about an hour or until it sets.

-- To serve, let the pie dish sit for 30 seconds to a minute on some hot water to loosen the crumb crust from the dish.
+- To serve, let the pie dish sit for 30 seconds to a minute on hot water to loosen the crumb crust from the dish.
 Once it is loose, gently tilt the pie dish to make the pie slide out of it.